NetherStarMC/nsmc-font-collection/README.md

 Here, you can find fonts from multiple different foundries (e.g., ITC, Typodermic, etc.), which, if I play my cards right, should save you the hassle of having to search for them online.
 Remember: all fonts you see here are property of their original owners.
 One more thing: I've released this font pack under the CC0 license, so it's available under the public domain.
 Whatever it is you wish to do with it...the answer will be yes.

-## But what are these "mainstream foundries" you're talking about?
+## But what foundries are there?
+Funny you should ask.
 Here's a list of them:
 - ITC
 - Bitstream (yes, I misspelled it as Bitsream (┬┬﹏┬┬))
 - Font Bureau
 - Berthold
 - Microsoft
+- Google Fonts
 - Letraset
 - Elsner+Flake
 - URW Type Foundry